 In general, the purpose of a savings plan is to help you save for a particular object, event or goal.
 Maybe it’s for a pair of shoes, a car or a down payment for a home.
-Or maybe it’s a savings plan to set up a financial safety net by putting aside several months' worth of living expenses in a designated emergency savings account.
+Or maybe it’s a designated emergency savings account that you put aside several months’ worth of living expenses in.
 Whatever your goal, you can make a savings plan for it.

 How does a savings plan work?